mguery/resume/index.md

-*Self-taught IT professional with 9 years of experience in customer-facing roles.
-Certified in AWS & Microsoft Azure with a passion for learning new technologies.
-Looking for **entry-level** cloud computing role.
-As an Implementation Consultant, I work with independent consultants, nonprofits, and startups who need help setting up business software.*
+*Self-taught Cloud Engineer with 9 years of experience in customer-facing roles.
+Certified in AWS & Microsoft Azure and has a passion for learning new technologies.
+As an Implementation Consultant, I work with independent consultants, nonprofits, and startups who need help setting up and automating business software.*

 ## [Qualifications]